 What is the impact on other disciplines?

-PRAGMA-ENT will give the necessary networking support to PRAGMA multi-cloud activities and user-definedtrust envelopes .
+PRAGMA-ENT will give the necessary networking support to PRAGMA multi-cloud activities and user-defined trust envelopes .
 These systems, in turn, offer the necessary information technology support to multidisciplinary teams of PRAGMA researchers.

+The PRAGMA Biodiversity Expedition involves sharing data across international borders.
+The Nagoya Protocol covering genetic resources under the Convention on Biological Diversity was recently ratified by the threshold 50th country and becomes international law on Oct 12, 2014 (90 days after the 50th signatory).
+It becomes ever more important that computational applications and data resources are responsive to both permitting data access and restrictions for use and distribution.
+The concept of trust envelopes was discussed as a method for addressing international data sharing concerns, and the idea has gained some initial traction for international partners such as Sabah Parks.

 The PRAGMA Lake expedition is deploying a high-throughput computing cyber-infrastructure tailored to address computational needs of lake ecology modelers.
 By lowering the barrier to users to access and effectively use HTC resources, the expedition has the potential impact of enabling limnologists to refine their models, and to improve their analysis by considering larger number of simulation parameters, finer-resolution models, and/or additional dimensions.